 Leaves Setup in the Leaf Clips

-In the dark or using very low-white light, pick eight leaves wide enough to cover the LEDs [1].
-For the plants that are not entirely dark-adapted, remove the leaves from the Petri dish [2] and prepare eight filter paper strips about the length of a leaf clip [3].
-Then, punch a hole at the top to not cover the LED [4].
+In the dark with green light or using very low-white light, pick one leaf (wide enough to cover the LED) from each of the eight dark adapted plants.
+[1].
+Alternatively, remove eight dark-adapted leaves from the Petri dish [2] and prepare eight filter paper strips about the length of a leaf clip [3].
+Then, punch a hole at the top of each filter paper strip to not cover the LED [4].

-Talent picking eight leaves and covering the LEDs
+Talent picking eight leaves

 Talent removing the leaves from the Petri dish